AUProbGeo/segymat/docs/source/segymat-functions.rst

       CALL :
         [Data,SegyTraceHeader,SegyHeader]=Sac2Segy(files_in,segyfile_out,varargin)

-        files_in : Either a single filename or a strcture of filenames files_in='d1.SAC';
+        files_in : Either a single filename or a structure of filenames files_in='d1.SAC';
                  or
                  files_in{1}='d1.SAC';